-Are you looking for a simple recipe that can be made in an Instant Pot?
-This recipe for Polish Kielbasa, German Sauerkraut, and potatoes is what you need.
+Are you looking for a simple recipe for dinner tonight?
+This Instant Pot Polish Kielbasa, German Sauerkraut, and potatoes recipe is what you need.

 New to using an Instant Pot no worries!
 This is an easy recipe for beginners and is perfect for family dinners.
 Not only is this recipe fast but it also has few ingredients.

 Dinner In An Instant Pot